 Easy to train

 Drools and sheds considerably

 Some genetic lines are prone to serious health concerns

 More Dog Breeds and Further Research

 If you’re considering the Clumber spaniel, you’ll likely benefit from further research on this dignified but delightful breed.
-Owners of Clumbers, along with breeders and rescues, can provide insight on the day-to-day of life with this breed.
+Owners of Clumbers, along with breeders and rescues, can provide insight into day-to-day life with these dogs.

 These similar breeds can also make wonderful additions to your family:

 There's a whole world of different dog breeds out there.
 With a little research, you can find your perfect match!

 Clumber spaniels aren't the rarest dog breed, but they are somewhat difficult to find compared to common canines in the United States.
 Clumbers rank at number 143 of the AKC’s 197 registered dog breeds.